ItManHarry/Python/ProjectSkeleton/Contents.md

 - virtualenv from http://pypi.python.org/pypi/virtualenv

-	- user pip to install the distribue:
+	- use pip to install the virtualenv:

 	```
 	pip install virtualenv